 Join Us on Facebook

 Already on Facebook?
 Log in to your Facebook page, then enter and choose Anne Arundel Genealogical Society in the search box, and ask to join.
-We have just reached 400 AAGS Facebook Group members!
+We have reached over 1,300 AAGS Facebook Group members nationwide!

 New to Facebook?
 Go to www.facebook.com.
 Provide the information requested to set up your free account.
 Then you can "friend" other Facebook members and share your comments, photos, videos, and favorite websites.
 You can join groups (AAGS, for example) and send public and private messages to your Facebook friends.
 It's a great way to meet other genealogists and maybe even make contact with long lost relatives.
 Give it a try!